mmistakes/so-simple-theme/events/stancon2018/index.md

 ### Dinner 6:30-8pm

 ### After Dinner 8-10pm
-* Build and fly your own R/C airplane
+* ~~Build and fly your own R/C airplane~~ Not any more folks, FAA has reinstated R/C aircraft restrictions.
+We will be doing air powered rockets with illumination.
+Don't worry, they are super fun and go really high.
 * S'mores by the outdoor fire place

 ## Thursday, Jan 11